18F/18f.gsa.gov/_team/moncef.md

 team: Delivery
 ---

 Moncef is a developer who loves automating tasks, helping people learn to code, and improving test coverage and QA.
-He is passionate about solving problems and giving back to the community, and is currently working on projects related to immigration.
+He's passionate about solving problems and giving back to the community and is currently working on projects related to immigration.

 "I help government agencies provide modern-looking and secure websites that are easy to use and address people's needs efficiently," he says.